 American University's top-10 School of International Service offers global service leaders at all stages of their careers the opportunity to earn their degree online.¹

 Through an interactive virtual campus, the International Relations Online programs allow you to build a global network with fellow professionals and the same expert faculty who teach on-site in Washington, D.C.
 You will graduate prepared to make a difference with wide-reaching impact.
-GRE scores are optional for both programs.*
+Bachelor's Required.
+GRE Scores are optional for both programs.*

 Designed for aspiring global professionals in the field of international affairs, the MAIR program helps you develop the analytical and leadership skills to take on roles in the public, private, and nonprofit sectors.

 This accelerated program is intended for professionals with seven or more years of experience in international service.
 You will develop specialized expertise and strengthen your leadership skills to stay at the top of your field.

 All online graduate programs from the School of International Service are delivered through a versatile online format that features: